luisrodolfo10/incremental_sfm/README.md

-# Structure-from-Motion (SfM) Pipeline
+# Structure from Motion (SfM) Pipeline

-This repository demonstrates a 3D reconstruction pipeline using Structure-from-Motion techniques in Python with opencv library.
+This repository demonstrates a 3D reconstruction pipeline using Structure from Motion techniques in Python with opencv library.
 The implementation uses a coarse to fine approach and also includes a GUI visualizer to see on live the reconstruction.

 ![Example reconstruction](sfm.gif)